Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Beauty and Coach Beiste

 Shannon was used to relative silence in McKinley's rarely used laundry room.
-Rarely used because either the machines were broken or Figgins was forbidding use, as a way to cut costs.
+Rarely used either because the machines were broken or Figgins was forbidding use, as a way to cut costs.
 Relative silence because when they were working and there was no ban, the clunky, ancient machines were working away, their bangs and clanks echoing off the dingy walls and pounding out an irregular, odd rhythm.

-She didn't mind the sound, if only because she preferred using McKinley's laundry room to taking the boys's uniforms to the dry cleaners herself.
+She didn't mind the sound, if only because she preferred using McKinley's laundry room to taking the boys' uniforms to the dry cleaners herself.
 She'd received enough disturbed looks bringing in a pile of jock straps to last her a lifetime.
 It would've been nice if she could count on the mothers to take care of the uniforms, but after Finn's ended up fitting Artie instead, the coach had to rely on herself to get it done.
 She didn't really mind.
 It just would've been more convenient if she hadn't had to.

 Today, as she brought down the basket of dirty jerseys, however, it wasn't silent in the laundry room.
 Nor were there the usual clinks and clanks coming from the broken down machines.
 Instead, there was crying.